faisalmemon/ios-crash-dump-analysis-book/markdown/MemoryDiagnostics.md

 The Memgraph visual tool within Xcode is comprehensive but can feel daunting.
 There is a helpful WWDC video to show the basics.  @wwdc2018_416

-There is normally too much low level detail to review.
+There is normally too much low-level detail to review.
 The best way to use the graphical tool is when we have some hypothesis on why the app is incorrectly using memory.

+#### Malloc Stack Memgraph example: detecting retain cycles

 A quick win is to see if we have any leaks.
 These are memory locations no longer reachable to be able to free up.

-We use the tvOS example app `icdab_cycle` to show a retain cycle found by Memgraph.  @icdabgithub
+We use the tvOS\index{tvOS} example app `icdab_cycle` to show a retain cycle found by Memgraph.  @icdabgithub

 Having set the Schema settings for Malloc Stack, we then launch the app and then press the Memgraph Button, shown below: